Track the World's Commercial Air Traffic with Flightradar24's CesiumJS App

 Users can click on a flight to view details, such as flight number, speed, destination, altitude, and arrival time, as well as the data source.
 Viewers can see airports and other traffic, and can even switch flight paths.

 Flightradar24’s real-time data provides vital information to millions of users every month—a use case Cesium was specifically designed to support.
-To get started visualizing your own time dynamic data with Cesium, follow our simple tutorial to create a drone flight in Cesium Stories.
+Learn how to build a 3D flight tracker like this, with real data from FlightRadar24.